emirahajj/codeword/README.md

-Codeword Generator
+# Codeword Generator

-C++ program which produces a 'codeword' (permutation of capital letters A-Z) that matches a given regular expression.
+A C++ program which produces a 'codeword' (permutation of capital letters A-Z) that matches a given regular expression.